How did your band choose the name “The Storytellers”?

 Is there a typical venue The Storytellers play?

 Right now, we mostly play at bars and taverns.
 Most bands start there but people don’t go to bars to listen to music and interact with the band by clapping along or dancing or singing.
 They’re there to drink and talk with friends.
-We’ve also performed at a few larger festivals where people were dancing and singing along.
+We’ve also performed at a few larger music festivals where people were dancing and singing along.
 Next month we’ll be performing at a venue called The Coffee Gallery Backstage.
 It’s a listening room.
 People go there to listen to music.
 Nobody talks.
 They listen.
 That’s the type of gig we really want to do.
 We’ll always perform at some bars.
 There are a few in LA we play at that are really fun.
-They have good sound, good people and they pay.
+They have good sound, good people and they pay the musicians.
 We’re finding out which bars and taverns we like and which we do not like.
 But we want to play in front of people who like our kind of music.
-That’s not always easy to do because folkish music isn’t what’s in vogue right now.
+That’s not always easy to do because bluegrassy music isn’t what’s in vogue right now.
+We’ve certainly considered doing the bluegrass band for hire approach and playing at weddings and private parties and such.
+We’ll see.
 It’s complicated stuff to find your audience and community.
 It’s out there and we’re doing a better job each month of identifying the best places to play for our sort of music.

 Can you describe a typical performance?